-But each employee brings his or her own set of skills and qualities to the company dynamic.
-This can either be a good thing, or a really, really bad thing.
+Many managers and business owners have said that their company's most valuable asset is their people.
+While that may sound cliché, each employee brings his or her own set of skills and qualities to the company dynamic.
+This can either be a good thing or a bad thing.

 On the one hand, you can't hire someone just because you like them, only to find out they don't really have the skills and experience you thought they did.
 On the other hand, if you hire someone who has all of the necessary qualifications, other parts of the equation may be lacking.
 They may lack so-called "soft skills," including vital communication or people skills and may simply be a bad fit for the company culture.

-Another component of finding the right people for the job is deciding to offer the kinds of benefits that attract the right candidates.
+Another component of finding the right people for the job is offering the kinds of benefits that attract the right candidates.
 What's most important may depend on the demographic your employees fall into.
-For example, work-life balance is becoming more important to younger workers, who appreciate flexible schedules and the ability to work from home.
+For example, work-life balance is becoming more important to younger workers who appreciate flexible schedules and the ability to work from home.

 But all candidates are interested in their personal bottom line, although they may be coy about it during an interview.
 Anything that can net them more money or save them some money is interesting to them.
-Offering health coverage has become standard and is now required by law to avoid penalties, but employees, especially those with families, find value in life insurance from a reputable company such as State Farm.
+Offering health coverage has become standard, but employees, especially those with families, find value in life insurance.
 Holiday or performance-linked bonuses are also very attractive and can boost company morale.
 And don't discount the attractiveness of such seemingly little things as the annual company picnic.

 Decisions about company rules